NOT SELF DEFENSE!

 I'm Tarzan in an old movie.
 Someone in the city took a contract out on Jane and me.
 As the scene opens, we're fleeing a big fierce woman played by a muscle man in a dress.
 But in the end, it's three other men who capture us, and take us along a path through the woods to a clearing on the east side of an outcrop.
 They plan to kill us here.

 As soon as he's dead, I regret it, have second thoughts.
-He wasn't as bad as the others.
+He wasn't as bad as the others; unlikely to be much danger in the future.
 A skinny black guy in his thirties, a dancer in his spare time.
 Wish I hadn't done it--I think he'd have sworn an oath to stay away from us if released.
-Or we could have sent him back with a message.
+We could have sent him back with a message.

-There's something wrong with me--once I think "self-defense" I force myself into deeds I shouldn't do.
-This wasn't self-defense.
-He wasn't likely to be much danger to us in the future--I punished him for trying to kill us.
+There's something wrong with me.
+In the name of self-defense I force myself into deeds I shouldn't do.
+It wasn't self-defense; I was punishing him for trying to kill us.
 It may not have been murder exactly, but it was cold-blooded.

 When I acknowledge that I didn't want to stifle him, everything changes.